-The Outlook for Hawaii & the Nation
+The Outlook for New Mexico & the Nation

-From 2002 to 2012, the economy in Hawaii and the nation will continue generating jobs for workers at all levels of education and training.
+From 2002 to 2012, the economy in New Mexico and the nation will continue generating jobs for workers at all levels of education and training.
 But there will be an increasing demand for employees with at least some postsecondary education, preferably a bachelor's degree.
 Nationwide, during a decade that will witness large numbers of baby boomers moving into retirement, 21.4 million new jobs will be created, an increase of 15 percent.
 However, in some fields, the increase will be more than triple that.
 Across the country, competition will be especially stiff for physician assistants, who will see their ranks grow by 49 percent, as well as for physical and occupational therapists (whose fields will experience growth of 35 percent) and pharmacists (30 percent).
 More than 620,000 new nurses will be needed (an increase of 27 percent) and some 14,500 new veterinarians.
-Below is a debriefing that focuses on trends in some of Hawaii's - and the nation's - fast growing professions.
+Below is a debriefing that focuses on trends in some of New Mexico's - and the nation's - fast growing professions.

 Registered Nurses.
-Nursing will make more new hires in the decade leading up to 2012 than any other occupation requiring some postsecondary education; it is also among the top 20 fastest growing fields in Hawaii.
-Working in the largest healthcare profession, registered nurses held 7,700 jobs in 2002 in Hawaii; that number will grow to 9,550 by 2012, a 24 percent increase.
+Nursing is #1 in terms of growth among occupations requiring some postsecondary education: it will make more new hires in New Mexico in the decade leading up to 2012 than any other job in that category.
+Working in the largest healthcare profession, registered nurses held 12,140 jobs in 2002 in New Mexico; that number will grow to 16,660 by 2012, a 37 percent increase.
 Demand for R.N.s is expected to be high for a number of reasons, including the need to replace experienced nurses who leave the field, especially as the median age of the R.N. population continues to rise; a growing elderly population; and an imbalance between the supply of and demand for qualified R.N.s.
 Nationally, employment of registered nurses is expected to grow by 27 percent in the decade leading up to 2012.
-Median annual earnings of registered nurses were \$64,700 in 2004; the top 10 percent earned \$81,360 and up (nationally, that number was \$77,170).
+Median annual earnings of registered nurses in New Mexico were \$52,310 in 2004; the top 10 percent earned \$69,440 and up (nationally, that number was \$77,170).